EHB-MCT/assignment-2-Louis-James-Pouleur/README.md

 ## For Aggregated data using a Database

-5. Link The HANDTRACKING OUTs to the corresponding CHOPs, these will be linked to the rest of the Notes.
+5. Link The HANDTRACKING OUTs to the corresponding CHOPs, these will be linked to the rest of the Nodes.
 6. In the POST_TO_YOUR_DATABASE Container, in the post_json DAT you can change the url of your Database and set the apikey.
 7. change the convert and channelJSON DATs to your needs.
 8. to run the script right click the post_json and press Run Scripts